R-icntay/Challenge_01_Explore-and-analyze-data-with-R/README.md

 3. **Rebuild or update your container**

    At some point, you may want to make changes to your container, such as installing a new package.
-You'll rebuild your container for your changes to take effect.
+You'll need to rebuild your container for your changes to take effect.